learn-co-curriculum/phase-1-how-the-web-works/README.md

 When human users interact with a website, they generally only pay attention to whether or not the website loads successfully.
-If it does, then their web request was a success - if it doesn't, then something went wrong.
+If it does, then their web request was a success.
+If it doesn't, then something went wrong.

-However, you can also tell a request was successful if the response header's status code is `200`.
-You've probably seen another common status code, `404`.
-This means "resource not found."
+However, the HTTP response header also contains a _status code_ that indicates whether the request was successful.
+If the request wasn't successful, the specific code returned may provide a clue about what went wrong.
+A status code of `200` indicates a successful request.
+Another common status code, `404`, means "resource not found."

 Status codes are separated into categories based on their first digit.
 Here are the different categories: